vanderbiltrobotics/ros_phoenix/README.md

 ## Launch File Usage
 A launch file is the recommended way to create and configure multiple motor controllers.
 See [`launch/demo.launch.py`](https://github.com/vanderbiltrobotics/ros_phoenix/blob/foxy/launch/demo.launch.py) for an example.
 Alternatively, components can be created from the CLI.

+### YAML parameter lists
+If trying to load parameters in a YAML file into a launch file using ComposableNodes beware of this [known issue in launch_ros](https://github.com/ros2/launch_ros/issues/156).
+It is still possible to load parameter files, but the file format is slightly different than standard ROS convention.
+See the issue for details.

 ## CLI Usage
 This package uses ROS2 components to compose nodes into a single process.
 See the [ROS2 composition tutorial](https://index.ros.org/doc/ros2/Tutorials/Composition/) for a full guide to composition.